The Ultimate Guide to Excavation Services: Everything You Need to Know

 The importance of approaching every project with your undivided attention has been emphasised by many experienced contractors.
 Preplanning consists of a couple of important steps and can affect your delivery as well as speed or potential delays.

 Preplanning will be crucial to getting your excavation permit as well.
 Permitting may differ locally, but a general rule of thumb could be that any mechanical excavation or one greater than 300mm will require a permit.
+Always check local regulations to ensure compliance.

-Understanding Potential Hazards
+Understanding Potential Hazards with Excavation Services

 As a great starting point for your preplanning, we must deal with safety issues and potential hazards excavating brings about.
 Statistics show that about 25 people die in trench-related incidents in Australia every year and many more are seriously injured.